 We assist clients in presenting effective responses to government initiatives, both regulatory and legislative.
-Vessel documentation, customs duties, maritime promotional programs, export restrictions, antitrust analysis of the industry, tax matters affecting maritime clients, and compliance with coastwise laws including the U.S. Jones Act and Australian cabotage requirements are routine matters for the maritime regulatory group.
+Routine matters for the maritime regulatory group include vessel documentation, customs duties, maritime promotional programs, export restrictions, antitrust analysis of the industry, tax matters, and compliance with coastwise laws including the U.S. Jones Act cabotage requirements.

 We represent clients before the U.S. Congress, the European Commission, World Trade Organization, U.S. Trade Representative, the U.S. International Trade Commission, U.S. Customs and Border Protection, U.S. Departments of Commerce and Treasury, and various administrative and executive branch agencies and federal courts on matters related to regulation of trade, U.S. trade policy, allegations of illegal subsidies, and customs duties.

 We also advise domestic and international maritime clients on compliance with the Foreign Corrupt Practices Act (FCPA), its international counterparts, and numerous other international trade and export control issues.
 In these areas, as well as many others, our ability to integrate lobbying and regulatory compliance allows us to work with clients who want to change, as well as comply with, restrictions governing their business arrangements.